daihan054/Behavioral-Interview/README.md

 ### 20. Time when you needed help from somebody?
 (S) I was at SRBD.
 I had to complete localization task for my team.
 (A) Localization feature was new in my team so I was searching a person from whom I can get help.
 I had a friend in another team who also completed localization feature for her project.
 So I asked her to help me.
 I went to her desk and spend times to understand the way of implementing/using localization.
 (R) After that I implemented that feature to my project and completed that successfully.

+### 21. Tell me about a time you faced an obstacle/problem and how you overcame it?
+(S)

 # Company Specific Questions